aldousroga/deskflow/README.md

   string) with your real values — this turns the feature on for the live site the same way editing `appsettings.json` turns it on locally.

-## Where to go next

-- **Notifications** — in-system delivery (a bell/feed wired to ticket lifecycle events like assignment, new comments, and SLA breaches) is buildable now.
-Actually sending email/SMS/Teams/ Slack needs real credentials from you when we get there — Settings → Email Configuration already has a place to store them.
-- **Business Hours / Holidays applied to SLA math** — right now they're stored but SLA due dates don't pause outside business hours or skip holidays yet; wiring that in changes the due-date calculation in `Program.cs`, so it's its own slice of work.
-- **Attachments/screenshots** on tickets — deliberately deferred, since file uploads need their own design work (storage location, size limits, allowed file types).
-- **Asset Depreciation** report — needs a purchase-cost field on `assets` that doesn't exist yet.

-Say the word whenever you're ready for the next slice.